isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 ### 3. Create an AEM Archetype-based project

 The archetype project is a maven-based template.
-It creates a minimal project based on best practice to get started with Headless Adaptive Forms.
-It also includes core Headless Adaptive Forms functionality for Forms as a Cloud Service.
+It creates a minimal project based on best practice to get started with Headless adaptive forms.
+It also includes core Headless adaptive forms functionality for Forms as a Cloud Service.
 It is mandatory to create and deploy the archetype 37 or later based project.
 &reg;&reg;&reg;
 Depending on the operating system, run the maven command to create an Experience Manager Forms as a Cloud Service project.
 Use archetype version 37 or later.
 See [Archetype documentation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) to find the latest version of Archetype.